gini/gini-vision-lib-ios/README.md

 - Xcode 8.0+

 **Note:**
-In order to have better analysis results, although is not a requirement, It's highly recommended to have devices with 8MP camera and flash.
+In order to have better analysis results it is highly recommended to enable only devices with 8MP camera and flash.
 These devices would be:

 * iPhones with iOS 8.0 or higher.
 * iPad Pro devices (iPad Air 2 and iPad Mini 4 have 8MP camera but no flash).